-Before coming to Berkeley in Fall 2020, I was trained as an ancient historian and epigraphist in Pisa, Munich and Vienna.
-While approaching the Greco-Roman world, I try to combine philological care, spatial and material awareness, and a particular attention for legal, social and economic realities.
-My interests range from ancient Greek diplomacy (with a specific focus on Magnesia on the Maeander and the Leukophryena epigraphic dossier) to Greek economy, Classical and Hellenistic stasis, ancient ephebeia, senatusconsulta in the High Empire, Nero, Roman Tebtunis and the intersection between land and credit market, Ambrose and Late Antique imperial representation, Theodoros Metochites.
+Before coming to Berkeley in Fall 2020, I was trained as an ancient historian and epigraphist in Pisa (Scuola Normale Superiore/University of Pisa), Munich (Ludwig-Maximiliens-Universität) and Vienna (ÖAW, Forschungsgruppe Epigraphik).
+While approaching the Greco-Roman world, I try to combine philological care, spatial and material awareness, and a particular attention for economic, legal, and social realities.

 - Santini F., Levine N.H., "Psenkebkis, Son of Pakebkis: New and Old Documents from the Center for the Tebtunis Papyri at The Bancroft Library."
 BASP 59 (2022): 61-83